Eirinintz/Public-library-internship-Sparta/week-02/week-02-report.md

 #### 2️⃣ ⚡ Create virtual environment

+In CMD (Run as Administrator), navigate to your desired directory and run:

 ```
 python -m venv venv
 ```

 #### 3️⃣ 🚀 Activate virtual environment (Always)

+Activate it:

 ```
 venv\Scripts\activate